 Season win totals will have one minus and one plus moneyline value.
 These numbers assign odds to outcomes above or below a win total.

 Sportsbooks consider the minus value the “favorite”.
 It is most likely.
 The plus value is the underdog.
 It is less likely.

 Like a futures bet, season win totals don’t conclude until the end of the league’s regular season.
 The main difference between a win total and standard futures bet is when you can place the wager.
 Season win total betting closes after the season begins, whereas futures odds for league championships will remain open until that event starts.

 Futures Betting Example

-Some sportsbooks list futures odds as moneylines.
+American sportsbooks will list futures odds as moneylines.
 Read more about betting the moneyline here.